Unchatted Waters

 Setting sail on a voyage of discovery across Unchatted Waters…

 Welcome to Cefas' podcast series, Unchatted Waters.
 Join our host, Kirsty Bradley, Fisheries Scientist and Science Communicator, as she talks to the people behind the science.
 The Unchatted Waters podcast aims to share some of the big science themes that affect us all, including marine biodiversity, food security, ecosystems, aquatic animal and human health.
 We talk about innovation, big topics, personal stories as well as fun facts.
 By breaking down the complexity of the topics, we hope to inspire and engage our listeners.
 All you need is to be curious about science!
 Find the first 6 episodes below or on your usual podcast provider, and keep a look out for more episodes, including episodes covering climate change, water quality and marine protected areas.
 If you need a transcript for any of the episodes, please contact us.
+Alternatively, the episodes are available on YouTube and a transcript option can be used there.

 Infographic of Unchatted Waters, episode 1.
 Information is included in the text to the right